coder/docs/setup/installation.md

    > other users on your system through `/proc`.
 If this is a concern, you can
    > use `--from-file=password=/dev/stdin` instead of `--from-literal=...` to
    > enter your password and press `Ctrl+D` when you're done to submit it.
+   >
+   > Ensure that there are no trailing white spaces in your password secret.

    You can find/define these values in your [PostgreSQL server configuration file](https://www.postgresql.org/docs/current/config-setting.html).